 There is no camping around the lake at Lake Buffalo.
-If you are planning to stay overnight in the area, you can try
+If you are planning to stay overnight in the area, one of the closest spots is

 Mt Buffalo National Park, noting however that the main road access to the park is on the other side

 of Mount Buffalo, about a 45 minute drive away.

 Before you head out, make sure to read the

 swimming safety information.